- Get the backstage pass at Ireland's most iconic stadium

 Getting to Croke Park Museum and Skyline Tour

-By Train: The closest railway station is Drumcondra Station, which is a 5 minute walk from the stadium.
+The closest Irish Rail station is Drumcondra Station, which is a 5 minute walk from the stadium.
 The closest DART station is Connolly Station, a 15-20 minute walk.

-By Bus: Take the No 3, 11, 11a 16, 16a and 41 from the City Centre to Drumcondra Road.
-Visit dublinbus.ie for full details, and to plan your journey.
+Take the No 3, 11, 11a 16, 16a and 41 from the City Centre to Drumcondra Road.
+Visit the Dublin Bus website to plan your journey.